jcampos8782/ozone/README.md

-<<<<<<< HEAD
 # ozone
 Convert time based on offset, with or without dst
 =======
 # Ozone

-Given an offset (in minutes) and a boolean whether to observe daylight savings, convert a ruby time to an ActiveSupport::TimeWithZone, adjusted to the correct time zone and either abiding by or ignoring daylight savings.
+Given an offset (in minutes) and a boolean whether to observe daylight savings, convert a ruby time to a string representation, adjusted by offset, and either abiding by or ignoring daylight savings.

 ## Installation